Rentstart Assistance Policy

 The Children and Young Persons (Care and Protection) Act 1998 states that:

-- A child is under 16 years of age.
+- a child is under 16 years of age

-- A young person is aged 16 years or over but under 18 years of age.
+- a young person is aged 16 years or over but under 18 years of age.

-- Meet all the general eligibility criteria for social housing , and
+- meet all the general eligibility criteria for social housing, and

-- Have an income, and
+- have an income, and

-- FACS must be satisfied that:
+- the social housing provider must be satisfied that:

-- Rentstart assistance is the best way to meet the young person’s accommodation needs, and
+- rentstart assistance is the best way to meet the young person’s accommodation needs, and

 - the young person is able to meet their tenancy obligations.